Art Can Heal A Broken Heart: A Self-healing Therapy

 “No matter when or where the artwork is created (or appreciated), we should keep in mind that art always tells a story,” Arthur P. Shimamura Ph.D., professor emeritus of Psychology at the University of California, wrote.
 “That story may be intended for us to be taken by its beauty, but it may instead force us to elicit other feelings, such as anger, surprise, or disgust.”

 Depression and all types of mental illness are inevitable at some point in our life.
 However, when we try to learn to appreciate doing things that can make us happy; perhaps all those mental conditions won’t be available.

 However, if these unpleasant mental and emotional problems still persist despite various attempts at self-healing, try reaching out to a credible, experienced, and compassionate therapist from BetterHelp.
-You will get matched with someone who is specialized in providing thorough information about depression and several strategies on how to manage the challenges that you are confronted with daily because of it.
+You will get matched with someone who specializes in providing thorough information about depression and several strategies on how to manage the challenges that you are confronted with daily because of it.
 Learn the different ways that therapy can be done by reading this.
-If you are interested, you can always get started today!
+If you are interested in art therapy, you can always get started today!